Can I represent myself in traffic court?

 What happens if I miss my court date?

-If you fail to attend Court a failure to appear will be entered that will eventually revoke your license.
-Depending on the charge it is possible an Order for your Arrest may also be issued.
+If you do not appear on your designated Court date a failure to appear will be entered that will eventually revoke your license.
+Before your license is revoked the DMV should send a letter to the address on your license- another reason to keep your information current with the DMV.
+Depending on the severity of the charge it is possible an Order for your Arrest may also be issued.